 First of all, how is it that summer is already over?!
 I know this wasn’t the case in most of the country, but here in Seattle we never had sustained summer heat, just a few days here and there.
 It still feels as if summer lies ahead, even though September is chock full of big releases.
-Having said that, here are two books that did not go beyond ‘OK’ for me, but could be perfect for another reader.
+Having said that, here are two It’s Not You, It’s Me books.
+They did not go beyond ‘OK’ for me, but could be perfect for another reader.

 Publication date: August 23rd 2016

 Because of my love for all things about New York City The Dollhouse seemed like an easy choice of reading.
 Author Fiona Davis makes the centerpiece of the novel the famed Barbizon hotel, which in the 1950s was the only place to live for nice young women in Manhattan.
 It was a women-only boarding house with very strict rules of conduct and no men allowed in the rooms EVER.
 Eighteen-year-old Darby arrives in 1952, fresh from Ohio to attend the Katharine Gibbs secretarial school and is soon caught up in the excitement of life in NYC.
 In 2016 Rose Lowe moves into the Barbizon with her boyfriend, which has now been converted to condos.
 A reporter, she smells a story when she finds out that one floor of the building is still the home to some of the women who had lived there decades ago.